microsoft/Olive/README.md

 2) ONNX performance tool - Run the converted model with ONNX Runtime and output the performance.

 ### Pipeline Storage
 Our pipeline consumes input from azure files.
-To upload desired input files, first we need to persist data to the pipeline using Azure files.
+To pass any model files as inputs to the pipeline, we need to first upload them to azure file.
+Follow the steps below to persist data to the pipeline using Azure files.

 *i.* Create a storage class
 ```